syncfusion-content/wpf-docs/wpf/Range-Slider/Customization.md

 ### MinorTickStroke

-Using the 'MinorTickStroke' property to change the minor ticks color.
+Use the 'MinorTickStroke' property, to change the minor ticks color.

 {% tabs %}